-With many Kiwis renting, and as the market grows, it makes sense for tenants to better understand the who, what and why of insurance.
-So, AA Insurance has put together a few tips to help renters protect themselves, and their property, while renting.
+With many Kiwis renting, it makes sense for tenants to better understand the who, what and why of insurance.
+We've put together a few tips to help renters protect themselves and their property while renting.

 Whether you’ve rented for years or are moving out of home and into your first flat, it’s important that you take out contents insurance to cover you and your belongings.
-Contents insurance is there to give you peace of mind should something happen because lets face it, even if you’re really careful, unexpected events outside of our control can still happen.
+Contents insurance is there to give you peace of mind should something happen because unexpected events outside of our control can happen, even if you’re really careful.

 Legal liability might also include cover for any court ordered reparation in the unfortunate situation where you cause accidental injury to another person.
 An example might be if you injure a pedestrian by riding your bike through a red light and a court orders you to pay reparation due to the injury caused.
 If you’re an AA Insurance customer, your contents policy will include up to $250,000 worth of cover for incidents like this.

-Lastly, it’s good to remember that your policy covers you and your family members.
-With this in mind, if you’re renting with others it’s important each flatmate takes out their own contents insurance.
+It’s good to remember that your policy covers you and your family members.
+If you’re renting with others however, it’s important that each flatmate takes out their own contents insurance.
 This will help everyone protect their individual property, as well as themselves from potential legal liability.

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.

 If you have any questions about your insurance, need to update your AA Insurance policies or would like a quote, don’t hesitate to contact us.
 We’re open from 8am to 8pm weekdays and from 8am to 6pm weekends and public holidays.